razdoburdin/DynamicsOfKeperianFlowUnderStochasticForcing/README.md

 # DynamicsOfKeperianFlowUnderStochasticForcing
 Code was used for calculations in the astrophysical investigations.
 When paper with the results is published, link will be added here.
+Code was tested on
-Tested on Debian 9 with gcc 6.3.0
++ 2 cores laptop with Debian 9 and gcc 6.3.0
++ 40 cores CPU server with Ubuntu 16.04 and gcc 5.4.0

 ## Requirements
 To compile and run the code you need to have C++11 compiler with [Boost library](https://www.boost.org/) being installed as well as make utility.